zktx-io/walrus/README.md

 A decentralized blob store using [Sui](https://github.com/MystenLabs/sui) for coordination and governance.

+## Walrus overview

+A description of the whole system is available in [docs/devnet-public/README.md](docs/devnet-public/README.md) and further documents linked therein.

 ## Hardware requirements

 - We assume that this code is executed on at least 32-bit hardware; concretely, we assume that a `u32` can be converted